 5. Renewable energy for a Sustainable Future: Can Japan Catch Up?

-6. Current Status and Issues of Metal 3D Printing Manufacturing in Japan
+6. Current Status and Issues of Metal 3D Printing Business in Japan

 Yukako Harata and Nobutaka Odake